loicduchesne/DLinkedList/README.md

 Basic implementation of a Doubly Linked List with its object class template "Shape" for the context of COMP 250 at McGill University.

-Holds basic methods for list operations + bubbleSort() & selectionSort() algorithm to sort the elements within the list.
+Holds basic methods for list operations + bubbleSort(), selectionSort() & insertionSort() algorithm to sort the elements within the list.
+Additionally, it contains node operations required to make the algorithms function properly.
 There is also a detectLoop() method that uses Floyd's Tortoise & Hare Algorithm to detect if there is an accidental loop in the list itself.

-Dev branch holds the additional insertionSort() algorithm with its respective node operation methods to make it function correctly.
-The code has been reorganized, but missing comments at the new methods.
-Extensive testing was not done yet for the dev branch, results may not be accurate.